Table of Contents

 Key Steps in the Adoption of Cloud Computing

-When moving to cloud computing, businesses should follow these steps for a smooth transition:
+When moving to cloud computing, businesses should follow these steps to ensure a smooth transition.

 Step 1.
 Assessing Current IT Infrastructure

-Begin by reviewing your existing IT setup.
-This includes evaluating your current hardware, software, and data management processes.
-This will help you understand what can move to the cloud and what may need upgrades.
+Begin by reviewing your current IT setup, including hardware, software, and data management processes.
+This will help identify what can move to the cloud and what may require upgrades.

 Step 2.
 Choosing the Right Cloud Model